HOW TO CLAIM TAX SALE OVERAGES

 Are you wondering how to claim tax sale overages?
 Does the county owe you money?

+Today I’ll answer an all too common question about how to claim tax sale overages.
 Very few people know about this.
 Let me tell you how you can claim this money!

-Today I’ll answer an all too common question about how to claim tax sale overages.

 The easy answer is surprisingly simple.
 Everything regarding tax liens and tax deeds and tax overages is covered at the county records, usually called the public records.

 I’m Ted Thomas, and I’ve been involved in tax liens and tax deeds for approximately 30 years.
 In the past 25 years, I’ve become a mentor and a coach as well as an investor.
+I’m not an attorney, broker or CPA, just a prepared investor, author, publisher, entrepreneur and educator.

-In years past, at my 3-day workshops, which are live events with usually 100-200 attendees, we split the class in half in the AM and half in the PM.
+In years past, at my 3-day workshops, which are live events with usually 100-200 attendees, we’d split the class in half in the AM and half in the PM.
 Each half of the class would attend a formal tour of the county records.

 This tour is actually a very important part of this training.
 At the 3-day auction preparation workshops, everyone is amazed and delighted by what they learn.
+Today’s classes prefer to study online.

+The public records are real-time information, and the research can be accomplished by anyone.
 The laws of the individual states, the processes that affect the auction, and the information you need is always at the public records.

-It’s very possible and profitable to make money, big money, with tax sale overages.

-I’m about to tell you what you need.
+It’s very possible and profitable to make money, big money, with tax sale overages, and I’m about to tell you what you need.

 Forget about all the hype.
 To be successful, you need to spend time and effort on in-depth research at the county records.
 There is no easy money I can assure you.

 To get started, get the list of the property owners who forfeited their property for nonpayment of taxes because the property may have sold for an amount over the delinquent taxes.

-Let’s review these concepts and rules.
+What happened?
 The property owner failed to pay the required property taxes, and the state legislature in all states requires property owners to pay their fair share of the budgeted property tax.

 The legislature authorizes the county board of supervisors or county commissioners at the local office to assess taxes, levy taxes, and collect taxes.

+When the property tax is unpaid, the treasurer is authorized to seize the real estate for nonpayment.
 Thereafter, the county announces a tax defaulted property auction online at the county website and in the local newspaper.
-Anyone may attend a tax defaulted property auction.
+Anyone may attend a tax delinquent property auction.

 How do you calculate tax overages?